DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation-migration.md

 <ins>**Reconciliation matching rules**</ins> |
 Action 'Mark new transactions'   | BankReconciliationMatchRule.MatchActionType             | Action 'Generate customer payment' or 'Settle customer invoice'
-Offset account type 'Customer'                | Not required Offset account                                | Step 3 - Automatic customer account matching set to _No_ and populate 'Customer account'
+Offset account type 'Customer'                | Not required Offset account                                | For Fixed customer accounts use Step 3 - Automatic customer account matching set to _No_ and populate 'Customer account'
+Offset account bank statement field           | For finding Customer account within a bank statement field: 'Step 2 (Optional): Identify customer account through invoice matching' use 'Customer invoice field' set to 'Customer account'
-Offset account bank statement field           | Not required Offset account reference bank statement field  | Replaced with using'Reference number' in 'Step 2 (Optional): Identify customer account through invoice matching'
+Offset account reference bank statement field  | For finding Customer account using Finanance utilites 'Customer reference' within a bank statement field: In 'Step 2 (Optional): Identify customer account through invoice matching' use 'Customer invoice field' set to 'Reference number'.
 Settle transaction                            | Not required - utilise Action 'Settle customer invoice' where an invoice needs to be settled.
 Note: Settle customer invoice action will create one customer payment journal per bank statement line, so only use this action where an invoice will be settled.
-Settle transaction bank statement field        | Not required - utilise Action 'Settle customer invoice' and add required setup on 'Step 2 (Optional): Identify customer account through invoice matching'
+Settle transaction bank statement field        | For finding Customer account based on Invoice/Invoice to settle within a bank statement field: In 'Step 2 (Optional): Identify customer account through invoice matching' use 'Customer invoice field' set to 'Invoice'.
-Field format                                    | Not required, replaced with Operator in 'Step 2 (Optional): Identify customer account through invoice matching'
+Field format                                    | Not required, replaced with Operator in 'Step 2 (Optional): Identify customer account through invoice matching'.
+For example, Operator 'In' can be used to find invoice 'INV033718' in bank statement field value 'XXX INV033718 YYY'.
-Auto-post customer payment journal &  Auto-post and transfer customer payment journal  | Replaced with new Finance utilities field Post with three drop-down options: <br> •	Do not post <br> •	Post <br> •	Post and transfer
+Auto-post customer payment journal &  Auto-post and transfer customer payment journal  | Replaced with new Finance utilities field Post with three drop-down options: <br> •	Do not post <br> •	Post <br> •	Post and transfer. <br> Advised to use one of the post options as this will also automatically match the newly posted bank transaction to the matching bank statement record.
+Where do not post is used, it will only create the customer payment journal, not post it and thus not match to the bank statement record.
 Description mask                              | Enable feature 'Enable default descriptions for advanced bank reconciliation' and setup [Default descriptions](https://learn.microsoft.com/en-us/dynamics365/finance/cash-bank-management/apply-cash-adv-bank-rec#enable-default-descriptions-for-advanced-bank-reconciliation).
 Finance utilities will use the same default description on the intercompany transaction.
 Financial dimensions                          | Replaced with std.